mztacat/stop-windows-10-auto-update/README.md

 Save in Desktop, each time you connect to the Internet, RUN!
 I will be giving a permanent solution soon (Firewall)

+EDIT:

+After importing the firewall file, run the batch again as administrator